2 men found guilty of Burlington beating death

-BURLINGTON, Iowa (AP) - Two men have been found guilty of beating to death man at a Burlington apartment complex.
+BURLINGTON, Iowa (AP) - Two men have been found guilty of beating to death a man at a Burlington apartment complex.

 Court records say Majestic Malone and Markell Price were convicted Tuesday of kidnapping and second-degree murder in the slaying of Edward Breuer on March 17.
 They had been charged with first-degree murder.
 Sentencing is scheduled for Sept.
 30.